10-list Recoloring of Planar Graphs: Discharging

 \textit{Proof.} The proof is similar to that of Lemma~\ref{helper1-lem} above.
 If $x_2$ is a $7^+$-vertex, then it gives $1/6$ to $v$ via $w_2$.
 So assume $x_2$ is a $6$-vertex.

 None of $x_1,x_3,y_3$ is needy, or $G$ contains (RC\subref{5263a-fig}) or (RC\subref{5265a-fig}).
 Similarly, at most one of $y_1$ and $y_2$ is needy, or $G$ contains~(RC\subref{5366a-fig}).
 If at least two of $x_1,y_1,y_2,y_3$ is a $7^+$-vertex, then $x_2$ gets at least $2(1/6)$ and gives at least half of this to $w_2$, and on to $v$.
 Suppose instead that exactly one of $x_1,y_1,y_2,y_3$ is a $7^+$-vertex.
-Now no neighbors of $x_2$ are needy except for $w_2$, or else $G$ contains (RC\subref{5266a-fig}), (RC\subref{5267a-fig}), (RC\subref{5267b-fig}), or (RC\subref{526571a-fig}).
-So $x_2$ gets at least $1/6$ and passes that all to $w_2$, and on to $v$. $ $